-at The University of Sydney in Australia.
+Polymer Nanostructures Group at The University of Sydney, Australia.

-We are located within The Key Centre for Polymers and Colloids (KCPC), a renowned centre for polymer research and training featuring world-class facilities for the study of polymers, soft matter and hybrid materials.
+We are located in the School of Chemistry, and the Key Centre for Polymers and Colloids (KCPC) - a specialised centre for polymer research and training - featuring state-of-the-art facilities for the study of polymers, soft matter and hybrid materials.